 Frequently Asked Questions

 Welcome to the FAQ page.
-We are now taking orders for the first post-Kickstarter production run of vehicles.
+We are now in full production, after a successful KickStarter release.
 The most commonly asked questions are answered below.

 Frequently asked questions

 Have questions about the ELF and Organic Transit?
 If you don’t find your answer, ask us at Sales@organictransit.com

 We’ve been busy in the ELF workshop, behind Santa’s back!
 Coming soon…super fat rear tire, optional doors, rear jump seat, hemp seat covers, wireless front/rear camera, Bluetooth speaker system, automatic shifting, full hydraulic brakes, integrated navigation/charge state app.
 We’d tell you more, but we like to keep a few surprises to ourselves…we’re funny that way.

 We have shipped vehicles to Australia, Germany, the Netherlands, but it’s not simple.
 Our plans are to build ELFs in all regions where they’re being sold.

 We have designed a vehicle that is classified as a bicycle under the federal guidelines listed in 15 U.S.C.
 2085(b) which state that the vehicle must have a 750W or smaller motor, and have a top speed of 20 mph on electric power only when driven by a 170 pound rider on flat ground .